RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

 - 1I Reflect what the member said, so they know they're being heard.
 - 0L He gets lazy when he hangs out with them.
 - 2M Let me give you and example.
-- 1I Great!
+- 1I Examples are great!
 - 0L OK, an example.
-- 2M At the weekend I wanted to go to the city for some shoes.
+- 2M At the weekend I wanted to go to the city for some new shoes.
 - 1I Reflect again.
 - 0L Ah, to shop for shoes in the city.
 - 2M Normally when I want to go to the city he takes me there.